christophaigner/christophaigner.github.io/_posts/2021-10-17-top_5_regrets.md

 In this book she describes her experience working with those nearing death.
 She says people grow a lot when they are faced with their own mortality.

-> You could leave life right now.
-Let that determine what you say and think.
+> "You could leave life right now.
+Let that determine what you say and think."
 >
 > *- Marcus Aurelius*